MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/listview/performance.md

 -  Use the built-in cells (like  `TextCell` / `SwitchCell` ) instead of  `ViewCell` whenever you can.
 -  Use fewer elements.
 For example consider using a single `FormattedString` label instead of multiple labels.
 -  Replace the `ListView` with a `TableView` when displaying non-homogenous data – that is, data of different types.
--  Limit the use of the [`Cell.ForceUpdateSize`](https://developer.xamarin.com/api/member/Xamarin.Forms.Cell.ForceUpdateSize()/) method.
+-  Limit the use of the [`Cell.ForceUpdateSize`](xref:Xamarin.Forms.Cell.ForceUpdateSize) method.
 If overused, it will degrade performance.
 -  On Android, avoid setting a `ListView`'s row separator visibility or color after it has been instantiated, as it results in a large performance penalty.
--  Avoid changing the cell layout based on the [`BindingContext`](https://developer.xamarin.com/api/property/Xamarin.Forms.BindableObject.BindingContext/).
+-  Avoid changing the cell layout based on the [`BindingContext`](xref:Xamarin.Forms.BindableObject.BindingContext).
 This incurs large layout and initialization costs.
 -  Avoid deeply nested layout hierarchies.
 Use  `AbsoluteLayout` or  `Grid` to help reduce nesting.
 -  Avoid specific `LayoutOptions` other than  `Fill` (Fill is the cheapest to compute).
 -  Avoid placing a `ListView` inside a `ScrollView` for the following reasons: